CIF home share not accessible on Windows 10 if capitol letter in user name

 I can certainly try to look at this but I am sure it will take a lot more time since I have no knowledge about this and still have to setup all the infrastructure to test this, including Windows.

-#16 Updated by Jan Stevenson about 4 years ago
+#16 Updated by Jan Stevenson over 4 years ago

 I am unable to reproduce this issue.
 I took a Windows 10 VM and mapped a network share to a test FreeNAS box here and authenticated with user "Lauri" and was able to read and write in the network share without issue.